Alternating Direction Method of Multipliers-Based Parallel Optimization for Multi-Agent Collision-Free Model Predictive

-Additionally, recent studies on the newer routines possible in the alternating direction method of multipliers (ADMM)~\cite{wang2016group, deng2016global, hong2017linear, luo2019non} point to new and promising possibilities for solving the medium and large scale MPC problem.
-The principal idea of the ADMM iterations is to decompose a large-scale optimization problem into several sub-problems.
-With a suitable decomposition approach, the sub-problems can be efficiently solved in a parallel framework.
-The ADMM algorithm has been successfully applied in many areas such as neural networks~\cite{taylor2016training}, image processing~\cite{tan2017joint}, optimal control~\cite{ma2020arxiv,ma2020symmetric}, and general optimization problem solver~\cite{o2016conic}.
-Some similar works have been proposed in the existing literature.
-In~\cite{tang2019distributed}, the authors provide a framework for nonlinear process systems based on local subsystem model information in the MPC problem, and in~\cite{braun2018hierarchical}, a distributed MPC method via ADMM is proposed for power networks system.
-However, in both works, no non-convex constraints are considered in the ADMM iterations.
-Therefore, utilizing suitably adroitly the idea from the ADMM framework, this paper proposes a methodology to solve the centralized model predictive collision-free control problem in an efficient and effective parallel manner.
-The merits present in both the distributed method and the centralized counterpart are thus suitably combined, while their major shortcomings are effectively avoided.
+Essentially, recent studies on the newer routines possible in the ADMM~\cite{8710607, li2020distributed, luo2019non} point to new and promising possibilities for solving the multi-agent MPC problem.
+The principal idea of the ADMM is to decompose a multi-agent collision-free problem into several small and more manageable sub-problems.
+With this decomposition, the complicated problem can be split into a couple of subproblems that can be solved in a separate framework efficiently.
+ADMM-based algorithms have been applied in many areas such as neural networks~\cite{9597482}, image processing~\cite{9416245}, optimal control~\cite{ma2020arxiv}, and general optimization problem solver~\cite{o2016conic}.
+Some similar works have been introduced in several existing works.
+In~\cite{ma2020alternating,zhang2021semi}, the ADMM has been suitably applied in autonomous driving to improve the computational efficiency in motion planning problems.
+In~\cite{an2021flexible}, the authors provide a decentralized conflict resolution method for autonomous vehicles based on an extension to the ADMM, and in~\cite{braun2018hierarchical}, a distributed MPC method via ADMM is proposed for power networks system.
+However, in both works, no non-convex constraints and parallel structure are considered in the conventional ADMM framework.
+In this sense, addressing the issue of non-convexity as typically encountered in multi-agent collision-free problems, while employing the ADMM with a parallel structure, remains an open and intriguing question.